embroider-build/embroider/rfc.0.md

 ## Scope of this RFC

-This is intended as the base level spec for v2 packages. **It does not attempt to cover everything a v1 package can do today**.
+This RFC is intended as the base level spec for v2 Ember packages. **It does not attempt to cover everything a v1 package can do today**.
 For example, no provision is made in this RFC for:

 - providing dev middleware
 - providing commands and blueprints